mrnoisytiger/Unaudited-Blog/content/post/cloudflare-vs-google-dns.md

 ## Inferential Statistics

-While descriptive statistics may be fun, the real value from this data set comes from interential statistics.
+While descriptive statistics may be fun, the real value from this data set comes from inferential statistics.
 We'll be skipping inferential statistics on the overall data set, as I promise you, it is absolutely useless and gives no additional value.
 You are free to run it yourself if you wish.
 We will be focusing on the first 781 observations on both Google and Cloudflare instead.

 To compare these two data sets, we'll run the alternative hypothesis that Cloudflare is faster than Google, $\mu\_\{cf\} < \mu\_\{g\}$ versus the null hypothesis that Cloudflare is **not** faster than Google, $\mu\_\{cf\} \not< \mu\_{g}$.
 Performing this 2-sample t-test on the data sets, we obtain the following results.